Sline-gg/Sline/README.md

 ### Here's some information about me.

   - I can code in 3 different languages.
-Java, Python and Go.
+Java, FrontEnd and Go.
   - I'm able to do plugin & bot jobs & programs for people who need help.

 ### Links: